phani-sudo/build-guide-1/topic/k2c-qli-build-ga/developer_workflow.rst

 Migrate from the previous release to the next release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This depends on the development, branching, and integration workflows at your end.
+The migration process depends on the development, branching, and integration workflows at your end.
 However, the following steps must be performed:

 1. Integrate changes for the sources that you have branched: